Abdominal pain is one of the most frequent forms of pain among adults and children.

 Chronic acid reflux, also known as GERD, causes a painful, burning sensation within the higher abdomen and chest, and commonly into the throat.
 Symptoms also include a dry cough and difficulty swallowing.
 GERD is the aftermath from the loosening of the lower esophageal sphincter (LES), which is important to the passage of food and drink between the esophagus and stomach.

-Treatment for GERD includes over-the-counter antacids, proton pump inhibitors (PPIs) and H2 blockers.
-You can manage symptoms by making certain lifestyle changes, such as consuming smaller meals, avoiding fatty or spicy foods, avoiding smoking and maintaining a healthy weight.
+Treatment for GERD includes over-the-counter antacids, proton pump inhibitors (PPIs), and H2 blockers.
+You can manage symptoms by making certain lifestyle changes, such as consuming smaller meals and foods that won’t cause gastrointestinal distress, avoiding fatty or spicy foods, avoiding smoking, and maintaining a healthy weight.

 - Overuse of nonsteroidal, anti-inflammatory medication like aspirin or ibuprofen